There are lots of ways to make a profit (or lose money) by trading cryptocurrency.

 1. Look for patterns

-The basic principle of reading charts and creating trading plans is to look for patterns in previous price movements, and then using those to try to predict future movements.
+The basic principle of reading charts and creating trading plans is to look for patterns in previous price movements and then use those to try and predict future movements.

 Some patterns emerge frequently enough across multiple markets that they're given their own names, such as resistance and support.
-But others are much more obscure, and are never given names of their own.
+Others can be much more obscure and aren't given names of their own.

 2. Make a plan and stick to it

-The two basic components of a trading plan are:
+The following are the 2 basic components of a trading plan:

-For example, someone's basic plan might be to sell 33% of their Bitcoin for every $1,000 the price goes up (taking profits), or to immediately sell all their Bitcoin if prices drop below the current support line (cutting losses).
+For example, someone's basic plan might be to sell 33% of their Bitcoin for every US$1,000 the price goes up (taking profits) or to immediately sell all their Bitcoin if prices drop below the current support line (cutting losses).
 To lay out this plan, they could set up a series of stop-limit orders.